-Presidents Day is set aside for us to remember the accomplishments of those few special men who have occupied the White House.
+Of course, Presidents’ Day is set aside for us to remember the accomplishments of those few special men who have occupied the White House.
+While most people remember them for their vision and their courage, it is rare that anyone thinks about our presidents’ personal finances.

-Yes, several of our most famous presidents, including those February birthday boys, George Washington and Abraham Lincoln, suffered from serious debt problems during harder times in their lives.
+Yes, several of our most famous presidents — including George Washington and Abraham Lincoln — suffered from serious debt problems during harder times in their lives.

 George Washington